AnnArborTees/bootstrap5_form/OLD-README.md

 </div>
 ```

-To use `bootstrap_form` from the master branch of GitHub, change the `bootstrap_form` line in your `Gemfile` to:
+To use `bootstrap5_form` from the master branch of GitHub, change the `bootstrap5_form` line in your `Gemfile` to:
 ```
-gem "bootstrap_form", git: "https://github.com/bootstrap-ruby/bootstrap_form"
+gem "bootstrap5_form", git: "https://github.com/bootstrap-ruby/bootstrap5_form"
 ```

 Support for `rich_text_area` is highly experimental at this time.
-Please submit bugs to the [issue tracker](https://github.com/bootstrap-ruby/bootstrap_form/issues).
+Please submit bugs to the [issue tracker](https://github.com/bootstrap-ruby/bootstrap5_form/issues).

 ### Accessing Rails Form Helpers